Overcoming the curse of dimensionality through nonlinear stochastic algorithms

 5. Certain supervised learning problems

-We intend to solve many of the above-named approximation problems by combining different types of multilevel Monte Carlo approximation methods, in particular:
+We intend to solve many of the above-named approximation problems by combining different types of multilevel Monte Carlo approximation methods, particularly:

 • Multilevel Picard approximation methods